 Ask yourself if that change will ultimately affect the bottom line of your business.

-- Is there a much larger change that you would rather have over all the little things?
+- Is there a much larger change that you would rather effect, vs all the little things?

 - Is it better to wait until you have several little things to change then address them altogether?